james standing at a crossroads in riga Latvia

 The view from the Latvian Academy of Sciences

-We then made our way to the Nativity Cathedral in Riga and I mean, this was beautiful to see.
-Inside and out (they would allow us to take pictures on the inside but we managed to get blessed by the priest along with others attending.
-It was a real Latvian experience!)
-I urge anybody who loves art and architecture to take a look inside and you won’t be disappointed.
+Inside and out (they would allow us to take pictures on the inside, but we managed to get blessed by the priest along with others attending.

 The Nativity of Christ Cathedral

-We were delighted to stumble upon The Freedom Monument which honours all the soldiers killed during the Latvian War of Independence back in 1918 until 1920.
-It is considered an important symbol of the freedom, independence, and sovereignty of Latvia.
-It was moving to see it, especially after learning more about Latvia’s history.
+We were delighted to stumble upon The Freedom Monument, which honours all the soldiers killed during the Latvian War of Independence back in 1918 to 1920.

 The Freedom Monument Riga

-After a busy day, we decided to recap and go back to all the places we viewed on the tour earlier in the day to spend more time there photographing them on our own.
-It was a fantastic day ticking off many sites we had looked forward to seeing!
-So far so good!
+After a busy day, we decided to recap and go back to all the places we viewed on the tour earlier in the day to spend more time there, photographing them on our own.

-Day two in Riga
+Day Two In Riga

 On our second day in Riga, we passed by the House of the Blackheads once more as we made our way to the KGB museum (also known as the Corner House).
-I have to say this was the most striking site we visited in my opinion.

 The tour cost ten euros and we went through the old food hall which was now converted into an art gallery of sorts.
 Then onto the interrogation room and prison on the bottom floor.